cea-hpc/modules/INSTALL.rst

  When unloading a module if multiple loaded modules match the request, unload module loaded first (``returnfirst``) or module loaded last (``returnlast``) (default=\ ``returnlast``)

+ This installation option defines the default value of the :mconfig:`unload_match_order` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html